Our favorite cards from our partners and the marketplace

 Rewards credit cards come in various types, such as cash back, airline, travel, hotel, and brand loyalty cards.
 Rewards credit card offers seem to change constantly.
-Given the sheer number of credit cards (thousands), picking one is a matter of personal preference in many cases.
+Given the sheer number of credit cards and offers (thousands), picking one is a matter of personal preference in many cases.

-The best rewards credit card for you ultimately depends on your spending habits.
+The best rewards credit card for you, long term, ultimately depends on your spending habits.
 In order to capitalize on rewards, you want to get the highest rewards for the things you buy most.
 If you use your rewards credit cards the right way, you get paid back on everything you buy.
 Of course being a savvy user also means picking up a new rewards card when a huge bonus offer pops up that can get you over the hump when paying for you next travel adventure.

 For example, if you want a great all-around rewards card that consistently gives you 2x points on dining and travel with no foreign transaction fees, I recommend the Chase Sapphire Preferred®.
 It’s simply the most versatile rewards credit card on the market.